mnazal/currencyconverter_flutter/README.md

 # currencyconverter

-A  Flutter project to convert USD to INR\n
+A  Flutter project to convert USD to INR
 My first Flutter app.